MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/Update-MgGroupPlannerPlanBucket.md

 # Update-MgGroupPlannerPlanBucket

 ## SYNOPSIS
-Update the navigation property buckets in groups
+Collection of buckets in the plan.
+Read-only.
+Nullable.

 ## SYNTAX